k-cardon/LittleLemonDRF/README.md

 # LittleLemonDRF

-Django Rest Framework backend for restaurant
+This is a backend for a restaurant built with Django Rest Framework.